-It’s a good idea to take your time when purchasing your next car, it means your likely to choose the best one for your situation and not regret your decision a month after making your new purchase.
+It’s a good idea to take your time when purchasing your next car, it means you’re likely to choose the best one for your situation and not regret your decision a month after making your new purchase.
 We have selected just a few things to consider but there are many more so ensure you do your homework fully before making the plunge to buy a new car especially if your chosen car is a substantial investment.

 CHOOSING THE CAR THAT IS RIGHT FOR YOU

 Think about the size of the car and what you are using it for

 Are you looking to expand your family in the near future?
 Changing jobs that’s requires you to commute further?
 Do you have a dog?
 Maybe 4 or 5 door model is better suited to you?
 These things are important to consider if you are looking to purchase your car using finance.
 This is because you may be restricted as to when you can change your vehicle.
 If you want to change your vehicle early you will need to think about settling the existing finance and whether the amount you can get for your vehicle covers the outstanding finance amount.
 It’s good to consider what you believe your life will look like over the next 3 years to make sure your car reflects this and is a suitable choice.